w3security/cli/README.md

 # Getting support

-If you need support using Snyk CLI, please [contact support](https://support.w3security.io).
+If you need support using w3security CLI, please [contact support](https://support.w3security.io).

 We do not actively monitor GitHub Issues so any issues there may go unnoticed.